umr-dbs/vat-docs/src/instructions/canis_lupus_meets_felis_silvestris.md

 Welcome to the *Canis lupus* meets *Felis silvestris* use case.

-In this example the GBIF occurrence data of *Canis lupus* and *Felis silvestris* are cut to the extent of Germany and linked to the land use classification of the IÖR land use classification.
+In this example the GBIF occurrence data of *Canis lupus* and *Felis silvestris* are filtered to the extent of Germany and joined to the land use classification of the IÖR land use classification.

 <img src="images/canis_lupus_meets_felis_silvestris_1.png" width="100%" height="auto" alt="Introduction image VAT overview">